Assistant Professor | Grand Canyon University

 Christine is a past President of the Association of Junior Leagues International, a past chairman of the Women’s Foundation of Colorado, Coalition for America’s Children and the Kiwanis International’s Young Children: Priority One Advisory Board.
 She was a delegate both to the Presidents’ Summit for America’s Future in 1997 and to the NGO Forum at the UN Conference on Women in Beijing in 1995.

 Christine holds a Bachelor of Science degree in Special Education from Boston University, a Masters in Education from Harvard University, Graduate School of Education and was selected as a 2007 Gates Fellow for the Senior Executive Program at the Kennedy School of Government at Harvard.

-Nonprofit service has been a cornerstone of Su’s life ever since she first started volunteering at 14.
-In her current position, B:CIVIC serves as a catalyst to encourage businesses to increase philanthropy and align business goals with social responsibility.
-She also serves on the Board of Directors for the Blind Institute of Technology, and as Steering Committee Chair for JobberTechTalk.
-Previously she served on Monfort School’s Business Advisory Council, CSU’s ISTeC Advisory Council, the Technology Executive Council of North America, and Boards including Colorado Enterprise Fund, Girls Count, Colorado MESA, YWCA, and Open World Learning.
+She was just elected to the Mentor Colorado Board and has served on the Board of Directors for the Blind Institute of Technology, Monfort School’s Business Advisory Council, CSU’s ISTeC Advisory Council, the Technology Executive Council of North America, and other Boards including Colorado Enterprise Fund, Girls Count, Colorado MESA, and Open World Learning.
 She is the past Board Chair of Colorado PRSA and Family Tree.

 President and CEO | Community First Foundation